Geometry: Triangles (Properties & Centers)

 Comprehensive guide to triangle types, centers (Centroid/Incenter), Similarity vs Congruence, and the Midpoint theorem.

-• Circumcenter (O): Formed by Perpendicular Bisectors.
-Equidistant from vertices.
+• Circumcenter (O): The intersection of the Perpendicular Bisectors of the sides.
+Equidistant from all three vertices.

 If ABCPQR\triangle ABC \sim \triangle PQR, then: